Effective May 10, 2015, the FAFSA PIN is replaced with an FSA ID username and password.

-Go to www.fafsa.gov.
+Go to www.fafsa.ed.gov.
 Insert LCC’s school code: 001355.
-For help, contact our EOC office.
+For help, contact our Equal Opportunity Center at (719)336-1590.
 When you complete your financial aid application, you should have certain records on hand.
 You’ll need to refer to:

-The 2013 U.S. Income Tax Return is the most important record you will need, since you must use specific numbers from specific lines on the tax return to fill out your application.
+The 2020 U.S. Income Tax Return is the most important record you will need to complete the 2022-23 FAFSA, since you must use specific numbers from specific lines on the tax return to fill out your application.

 Aid from most of the federal student aid programs – except for Unsubsidized and PLUS loans – is awarded on the basis of need.
 The primary responsibility for meeting college costs rests with the family and the student.
 The amount of financial aid that you will be eligible to receive is based upon your financial need as determined by a federally approved processor.
 Financial need is the difference between the cost of attending the college of your choice and the resources available to the student.
 Resources include: parents’ contribution, earnings from employment, spouse’s income, vocational rehabilitation, welfare, etc. The Financial Aid Officer will take the cost of education at LCC and subtract the amount you and your family are expected to pay toward that cost (Expected Family Contribution [EFC]).
 If there’s anything left over, you’re considered to have financial need.

-All grants and most scholarships awarded at LCC require students to complete the FAFSA.
+COSI scholarships require students to complete the FAFSA or CASFA.

 ATTN: Students with Loans